Ships hit by U-boats

 ConvoyHX-77

-RouteCaripito - Curaçao (14 Sep) - Bermuda - Halifax - Liverpool
+RouteCaripito - CuraƧao (14 Sep) - Bermuda - Halifax - Liverpool

 History Completed in January 1922

-At 00.14 hours on 12 Oct, 1940, U-48 attacked the convoy HX-77 about 300 miles west of Broadhaven, Ireland and sank the Davanger (Master Elliot K. Karlsen) in station #61.
+At 00.14 hours on 12 October 1940 the Davanger (Master Elliot Kristian Karlsen) in station #61 of convoy HX-77 was torpedoed and sunk by U-48 about 300 miles west of Broadhaven, Ireland.
 The tanker was hit on the starboard side in the engine room by one torpedo and sank by the stern within 4 minutes.
 The master, 16 crew members and one gunner were lost.
-The 12 survivors set sail in their lifeboat and arrived in Broadhaven on 18 October.
+The twelve survivors set sail in their lifeboat and arrived in Broadhaven on 18 October.

 More infoMore on this vessel